GLOBAL MARKETS-Fiscal cliff pressures stocks; euro near 7-wk high

 By Steven C. Johnson and Leah Schnurr

-year-end budget crisis, but a Greek plan to buy back debt pushed
+avoid a year-end budget crisis, but a Greek plan to buy back

 Commodities struggled as weak U.S. manufacturing data and